Azure-Samples/agentic-voice-assistant/README.md

 - What are the personal protection instructions?
 - How do I keep records in the lab?
 - Give me the list of experiments.
-- Update the status of experiment 3 by James Brown to Success
+- Update the status of experiment 3 by James Brown to Success (you can validate the record has been updated in CosmosDB experiments container)
 - Summarise the record keeping instructions and send them via email to "<email>"

 ## How to deploy